arvindsuresh-math/Aug-2025-Math-Solution-Classifier/sft_experiments.md

 There are two broad categories:

-1. Discriminative: The model is treated as a "feature extractor".
+1. **Discriminative**: The model is treated as a "feature extractor".
 That is, the labels (correct, flawed, etc.) are encoded as digits (0, 1 etc.), and a custom classifier head is attached to the model.
-This classifier head accepts the vector representation of the last token in the models response, and maps this to a probability distribution over the classes.
+This classifier head accepts the vector representation of the last token in the model's response, and maps this to a probability distribution over the classes.
 Although this classifier head could be any traditional ML soft classifier, for simplicity we use only a linear (i.e. softmax regression) classifier.
 Thus, during fine-tuning, when the model weights as well as the classifier head's weights are updated, the model learns to extract features to look like vectors living in linearly separable clusters.
 Note that the loss function for this type of fine-tuning is cross-entropy using the numerically encoded classes (**not** the token-space).

-2. Generative: The model is treated as an auto-completer (i.e. chat assistant) and asked to respond to the prompt in a structured format (typically a json object).
+2. **Generative**: The model is treated as an auto-completer (i.e. chat assistant) and asked to respond to the prompt in a structured format (typically a JSON object).
 This version is simpler in that there is no need for a custom classifier head to be attached, but on the other hand, it is also more sophisticated because the loss function used is the usual "cross-entropy for the next token" loss function on the token-space.
-Since the models we are testing out (`phi-4-mini-instruct`, `qwen-3-4B`) are already very capable at mathematical reasoning, the main aims of the fine-tuning are to (a) refine the model's understanding of the distinction between conceptual and computational errors (as we are defining them), and (b) ensure the model learns to structure its output in the desired format.
+Since the models we are testing out (`microsoft/Phi-4-mini-instruct`, `Qwen/Qwen3-4B`) are already very capable at mathematical reasoning, the main aims of the fine-tuning are to (a) refine the model's understanding of the distinction between conceptual and computational errors (as we are defining them), and (b) ensure the model learns to structure its output in the desired format.

 ## 1. Discriminative experiments

+**Total experiments**: 4 (2 classification types × 2 models)

+### 1.1 Experimental factors

+Each discriminative experiment is defined by the following choices:

+1. **Classification type**: "binary" or "ternary"
+2. **Model**: "Qwen/Qwen3-4B" or "microsoft/Phi-4-mini-instruct"

-### 1.1 Binary classification
+### 1.2 Binary classification

-#### 1.1.1 Sample description
+#### 1.2.1 Sample description

 - **Input**: Consists of a problem along with a solution (correct or flawed), and a minimal prompt directing the model to determine whether the solution is correct or flawed.
 - **Labels**: 0 (correct) and 1 (flawed)

-#### 1.1.2 Dataset description
+#### 1.2.2 Dataset description

 Let $A$ denote the subset of GSM8K problems for which there exists a sample with conceptual error (either manually generated, or programmatically generated and then validated by a human), and let $N = |A|$.
 Then, we choose a subset $B$ of GSM8K problems with these properties: